erenhatirnaz/angelco-startup-parser/README.md

   edges.csv) with fetched data by `angel.rb` for use in [GraphCommons](https://graphcommons.com).

-**Current Status: angel.co is not exposing it's api, so these tools have lost their functionality.**
+**Current Status: Angel.co doesn't expose its api anymore, so these tools have lost their functionality.**

 ## Features